amrlafi/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 20. Select **Save** in the tool bar to save your Logic App.

 21. Select **Run** to execute the Logic App.
 You should start receiving email alerts because the license plate data is not being exported.
-This is because we need to finish making changes to the ExportLicensePlates function so that it can extract the license plate data from Azure Cosmos DB, generate the CSV file, and upload it to Blob storage.
+This is because we need to finish making changes to the ExportLicensePlates function so that it can extract the license plate data from the table storage, generate the CSV file, and upload it to Blob storage.

     ![The Run button is selected on the Logic Apps Designer blade toolbar.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image95.png 'Logic Apps Designer blade')